igrek51/nuclear/docs/inspect.md

 Now you can use `wat`.

 ## Usage & modifiers
+Nuclear comes with the `wat` object that can quickly inspect things by using the division operator (to avoid typing parentheses).
 A short, no-parentheses syntax `wat / object` is equivalent to `wat(object)`.

 You can call `wat.modifiers / object` (or `wat.modifiers(object)`)